Privacy Policy

 after 2 years

 Note: These two cookies are always set as soon as you are on a website with an embedded Vimeo video.
-When you watch the video and click on the button to “share” or “like” the video, for example, additional cookies are set.
+If you watch the video and click the button to “share” or “like” the video, for example, further cookies are set.
 These are also third-party cookies such as _ga or _gat_UA-76641-8 from Google Analytics or _fbp from Facebook.
 Which cookies are set here exactly depends on your interaction with the video.

 Name: _abexps